Locations

 Definition

 The number and percentage of children under age 6 with all parents in the family in the work force.
-For children living in a home with two parents this means that both parents are in the labor force.
+For children living in a home with two parents this means that both parents are in the work force.
 For children living in a single-parent family, this means the resident parent is in the labor force.
-A person is considered in the workforce if they are employed part time or full time or if they are unemployed but actively looking for work.
+A person is considered in the work force if they are employed part time or full time or if they are unemployed but actively looking for work.

 Notes